Starwarsfan2099/PyWinDbg/README.md

 `bufferOverflow.py`: Source for the compiled `bufferOverflow.exe` file included.

+`shellcode.py`: File that PyWinDbg imports shellcode from for injection into a process.

 Note: `build_pywindbg.bat` and `build_buffer_overflow.bat` use my local install of upx, you'll probably have to change the path or remove the upx option.

 ## TODO